guodong/nanobdd/Readme.md

 As of our research, Nanobdd is currently the fastest BDD library available, achieving exceptional performance in various benchmarks and use cases.

+This project is the public implementation of our SIGCOMM'23 poster:

+* Guo D, Luo J, Gao K, et al. Poster: Scaling Data Plane Verification with Throughput-Optimized Atomic Predicates.
+In Proceedings of the SIGCOMM '23 Poster and Demo Sessions (SIGCOMM '23), New York, NY, USA, Sep.
+10 2023.

 # Features
 - Fully **lock-free** concurrency
 - **Automatic referencing** for BDD nodes